Why you should definitely travel to New Zealand

 For adrenaline junkies, New Zealand offers impressive glacier hikes and Ice climbing tours.
 The frozen rivers of ice and snow, such as the Tasman Glacier, challenge you as you navigate through labyrinthine ice Caves and cross massive crevasses.
 Experienced guides safely lead you through this partly untouched wilderness and provide insights into the constantly changing glacier worlds.

-Besides the glaciers, the fjords are another paradise for adventurers.
+Besides the glaciers, the fjords are another Paradise for adventurers.
 One of the best ways to explore this imposing landscape up close is a kayak tour through the impressive fjords like Milford Sound or Doubtful Sound.
 As you paddle through the serene waters, steep rock walls rise majestically around you, and you feel the ancient power of nature.
 The calm surface of the fjords is occasionally interrupted by the jumps of curious dolphins or the calls of solitary birds.

 If you seek adventure, jet boating in Fjordland's less-known rivers and canyons offers an adrenaline kick.
 Don’t hesitate to embark on an exciting tour that takes you through narrow gorges and over shallow gravel banks.
-The combination of speed and the proximity to untamed nature makes your heart race and creates unforgettable memories.
+The combination of speed and the proximity to untamed Nature makes your heart race and creates unforgettable memories.

 Anzeige